 Review from Ms. Yingling Reads:

-In the tradition of Wonder and Out of My Mind, this big-hearted middle grade debut tells the story of an irrepressible girl with cerebral palsy whose life takes an unexpected turn when she moves to a new town.
+In the tradition of Wonder and Out of My Mind, this big-hearted middle-grade debut tells the story of an irrepressible girl with cerebral palsy whose life takes an unexpected turn when she moves to a new town.

 “I really believe that most middle school students are more curious about differences than mean about them, and Coralee and Bert both evidence this in their treatment of Ellie.
-Ellie herself is very matter of fact about what she can and can’t do, and there is enough description about the help she needs to enlighten readers who have never encountered someone in a wheelchair.
+Ellie herself is very matter-of-fact about what she can and can’t do, and there is enough description of the help she needs to enlighten readers who have never encountered someone in a wheelchair.
 While the move necessitates some discussion of her wheelchair use, this is a book about the family dynamics and the grandfather’s Alzheimer’s as well as settling into a new community.
 It was fast-paced, fun to read, and included a lot of good baking descriptions.” [middle grade, ages 10 and up]

 Days with Dad by Nari Hong